zzertexx/dombyra.plus/README.md

 * Currently it has 2 kuis(more coming soon)
 * Needed libraries: FastLED.h, i2s.h(core), WiFi.h(core), WebServer.h(core)

+## Attachment
+To make sure cases won't move, I added attachment legs for **LED case** and also usage of nylon tape for **microphone case**

 ## How to actually use it?
 1) Assemble PCB into Case
-2) Use strap to attach microphone case
+2) Use nylon to attach microphone case
 3) Compile code into ESP32
-4) Charge battery and start it
+4) Charge battery, place LED case and start it
 5) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
 6) Choose the kui that you wanna learn and enjoy the process!